 - 1. Complete the QualityNet Registration. - This step must be accomplished for each QualityNet Security Administrator (SA) and user who will access the QualityNet Secure Portal. - Once registered, it is important that the SA(s) and user(s) maintain an active account by periodically logging into the system.
 CMS recommends that each IPF have at least two SAs, so that one can serve as a backup. - 2.
 Complete the IPFQR Program Notice of Participation (NOP), indicating participation status. - Newly eligible facilities have 180 days from the Medicare Accept date to submit an NOP for the IPFQR Program. - An IPF NOP status of "Participating" must be on file in the QualityNet Secure Portal by the annual August 15 deadline in order to meet the NOP requirement.
 Once a participation status is selected, the status automatically carries over year after year. - Any eligible IPF that chooses not to participate in the program should contact the IPFQR Program VIQR Project Lead by emailing IPFQualityReporting@hcqis.org. - 3.
-Collect measure data during the measure reporting period. - The measure reporting period is January 1, 2016 through December 31, 2016 (1Q 2016 through 4Q 2016) for 9 of the chart-abstracted IPF quality measures.
-The measure reporting period for the three new chart-abstracted measures (Transition Record with Specified Elements Received by Discharged Patients, Timely Transmission of Transition Record, and Screening for Metabolic Disorders) is July 1, 2016, through December 31, 2016, (3Q 2016 through 4Q 2016). - IPFs are to report the status of the facility for the two structural measures as of December 31, 2016. - For the IMM-2 and the Influenza Vaccination Coverage Among Healthcare Personnel measures, the reporting period is October 1, 2016, through March 31, 2017. - 4.
-Submit measure data before the annual data submission deadlines. - The Influenza Vaccination Coverage Among Healthcare Personnel measure data is due to the National Healthcare Safety Network (NHSN) by May 15, 2017. - The chart-abstracted IPF quality measures and two structural measures are due July 1, 2017, through August 15, 2017. - The claims-based measure is calculated by CMS using Medicare fee-for-service Parts A and B claims data; therefore, no action is required by IPFs for this measure. - 5.
-Complete the Data Accuracy and Completeness Acknowledgement (DACA) by the August 15, 2017, submission deadline.
+Collect measure data during the measure reporting period. - Newly participating facilities must start collecting measure data at the beginning of the first quarter following submission of the NOP. - The measure reporting period is January 1, 2017 through December 31, 2017 (1Q 2017 through 4Q 2017) for the 13 chart-abstracted IPF quality measures. - IPFs are to report the status of the facility for the two structural measures as of December 31, 2017. - For the IMM-2 and the Influenza Vaccination Coverage Among Healthcare Personnel measures, the reporting period is October 1, 2017, through March 31, 2018. - 4.
+Submit measure data before the annual data submission deadlines. - The Influenza Vaccination Coverage Among Healthcare Personnel measure data is due to the National Healthcare Safety Network (NHSN) by May 15, 2018. - The chart-abstracted IPF quality measures and two structural measures are due July 1, 2018, through August 15, 2018.

+NOTE: The claims-based measures will be calculated by CMS using Medicare fee-for-service Parts A and B claims data; therefore, no action is required by IPFs for these measures.

+5. Complete the Data Accuracy and Completeness Acknowledgement (DACA) by the August 15, 2018, submission deadline.